 “This partnership will drive research collaboration and will give students the chance to undertake programs that will benefit government and society,” Schmidt says.

-The foundation industry partners for the centre in Canberra include Tandem.ai, Gulanga, Canberra Data Centres (CDC) and Microsoft.
+The foundation industry partners for the centre in Canberra include Tandem.ai, Gulanga, Canberra Data Centers (CDC) and Microsoft.

 Tandem.ai will provide predictive analysis of the social and economic impact of digital change on the Australian workforce, while Gulanga will provide the capability to resource projects as well as creating IT employment pathways for Aboriginal and Torres Strait Islander people.

-CDC will provide secure and reliable data centre solutions and services, and Microsoft will offer skills, tools and technology.
+CDC will provide secure and reliable data center solutions and services, and Microsoft will offer skills, tools and technology.

 In Melbourne, the Centre is planned to be located at Swinburne University of Technology, which DXC describes as a leading industry-engaged university working with an extensive network on finding innovative research led digital transformation solutions